-We have a limited food pantry on campus to help housing students.
-If you need to help stock your pantry between paychecks or because you may have lost your job, please reach out to Mitzi or Roger to coordinate access.
+Nossi College of Art has a limited food pantry on campus to help housing students.
+If you need to help stock your pantry between paychecks or because you may have lost your job, please reach out to Mitzi to coordinate access.
 If they are unavailable, you can also email or connect with Rachel Dewaal.

 If you need recipes because you are out of ideas, check out this article, 30 Recipes for College Students.

 Are you in need of food assistance?
 If so, Uprise Nashville has a list of great resources including local food banks that can help.

 AHHHHHH, I’m just stressed and not sure what to do.

 It is okay to feel stress at the moment, but you do not want that stress to dictate your life and happiness over the coming weeks.
 Giving in to your stress will affect your productivity, depression, anxiety, and overall wellbeing.
 It is time to accept the situation we are in and maintain a social distancing routine recommended by professionals.

 But know this is temporary.
 Repeat that out loud, it can help, “this is temporary, this is not forever.”